fleetdm/fleet/docs/api/README.md

   }
 }
 ```

-Once the configuration file and all the external packs it references are consolidated, post the stringified contents of the configuration
+Once the configuration file and all the external packs it references are consolidated, post the stringified contents of the configuration file to Fleet.
-file to Kolide.